 - 1. Includes all drill holes completed at JT Deposit, with drilling completed between 1982 and most recently as September 2019 - 2.
 Gold Equivalent ("AuEq") is based on assumed metal prices and 100% recovery and payabilities for Au, Ag, Cu, Pb, and Zn - 3.
-AuEq equals = Au g/t + Ag g/t \times 0.012 + Cu% \times 1.422 + Pb% \times 0.508 + Zn% \times 0.610 - 4.
-Assumed metal prices are U\$\$1350/oz for gold (Au), U\$\$16/oz for silver (Ag), U\$\$2.80/lb for copper (Cu), U\$\$1.00/lb for lead (Pb), and U\$\$1.20/lb for zinc (Zn) and are based on nominal 3-year trailing averages as of April 1, 2020 - 5.
+AuEq equals = Au g/t + Ag g/t × 0.012 + Cu% × 1.422 + Pb% × 0.508 + Zn% × 0.610 - 4.
+Assumed metal prices are US\$1350/oz for gold (Au), US\$16/oz for silver (Ag), US\$2.80/lb for copper (Cu), US\$1.00/lb for lead (Pb), and US\$1.20/lb for zinc (Zn) and are based on nominal 3-year trailing averages as of April 1, 2020 - 5.
 An average bulk density value of 2.84 used as determined by conventional analytical methods for assay samples - 6.
 Capping applied to assays to restrict the impact of high-grade outliers - 7.
 A 4 g/t AuEq cut-off was deemed appropriate for assumed underground mining and mineral processing methods while providing adequate continuity of mineralized blocks - 8.
 Mineral resources as reported are undiluted - 9.
 Mineral resource tonnages have been rounded to reflect the precision of the estimate - 10.
 Readers are cautioned that mineral resources that are not mineral reserves do not have demonstrated economic viability

-In addition to attractive grades and favourable metallurgy, the JT Deposit has several attributes that are considered attractive for underground development, including excellent width, strong continuity, subvertical geometry, and geotechnically competent mineralization.
-The resource is viewed as an excellent starting point for the Company on the project and focus will now turn to further drilling, with the intent of expanding the JT Deposit and testing multiple well-developed peripheral targets.
+In addition to attractive grades and favourable metallurgy, the JT deposit has several attributes that are considered attractive for underground development, including excellent width, strong continuity, subvertical geometry, and geotechnically competent mineralization.
+The mineral resource is viewed as an excellent starting point for the Company on the project and the Company's focus has now turned to further drilling, with the intent of expanding the JT deposit and testing multiple well-developed peripheral targets.